 Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 This is FRESH AIR.
-I'm Terry Gross.
-In telling the story of her own life, my guest, Claire Tomalin, has tried to tell a larger story of British women of her generation.
+I'm Dave Davies, in for Terry Gross.
+In telling the story of her own life, our guest, Claire Tomalin, has tried to tell a larger story of British women of her generation.
 She was born in 1933.
-In her new memoir, "A Life Of My Own," she describes herself as having been carried along by conflicting desires to have children and a worthwhile working life.
+In her memoir, "A Life Of My Own" - now out in paperback - she describes herself as having been carried along by conflicting desires to have children and a worthwhile working life.
 She eventually had both.
 She gave birth to five children, worked for British publications as a book reviewer and editor and, later in life, found her true vocation as a biographer, writing books about Jane Austen and Charles Dickens and the early feminist Mary Wollstonecraft.
-Tomalin says her story should be cheering to anyone who is finding it hard to establish a career they find congenial.

 CLAIRE TOMALIN: (Reading) Writing about myself has not been easy.
 I have tried to be as truthful as possible, which has meant moving between the trivial and the tragic in a way that could seem callous.
 But that is how life is.
 Even when you are at the worst moments and you would like to give all your attention to grief, you still have to clean the house and pay the bills.
 You may even enjoy your lunch.